JoonHyeok-hozy-Kim/datastructure_and_algorithm_in_python/Contents/Part11_Search_Trees/part11_00_search_trees.md

               2. If w has only one sibling, or if both immediate siblings of w are 2-nodes
                  * Perform **fusion**
                    * Fusion
-                     1. Merge w with a sibling
+                     1. Merge w with the sibling
                      2. Create a new node w'
                      3. Move a key from the parent u of w to w'
                      4. If another underflow is incurred by the previous fusion, perform Transfer or Fusion repeatedly.